-The CCC was withdrawn from the camp at the beginning of World War II and in 1945, the National Park Service transferred the Blue Knob Recreational Area to the Pennsylvania Commonwealth.
+The CCC was withdrawn from the camp at the beginning of World War II, and in 1945 the National Park Service transferred the Blue Knob Recreational Area to the Pennsylvania Commonwealth.
 The park is now open year-round with its camping season starting in late-April and ending in mid-October.
 The park offers several activities such as fishing, horseback riding, and mountain biking in the summer.
 The winter offers hunting, hiking, and cross-country skiing.

-There are two mountain top campgrounds with 46 modern-electric sites and two sites that are non-electric.
+There are two mountain-top campgrounds with 48 modern, electric sites and two sites that are non-electric.
 The sites can be described as hilly with large open fields near the Orchard Road Campground where you can have a picnic or just sit and read a good book.
-You can walk along the trails or take a dip in the pool built by the CCC on your visit to the park or enjoy a nice stroll around Pavia, one of the towns near the park.
+You can walk along the trails or take a dip in the pool built by the CCC.
+If you have the time, you can also enjoy a pleasant stroll around Pavia, one of the towns near the park.

-Due to the high elevation of the park, the park does not worry about much flooding in the rainy season, however, the park does get an average of 12 feet of snow each year.
+Due to the high elevation of the park, the park does not worry about much flooding, however, the park does get an average of 12 feet of snow each year.
 In the event of inclement weather, the park may close and reopen when the conditions are safe.

 Amenities included are restrooms, hot showers, a picnic table, and a fire ring.
 You are prohibited from bringing your own firewood or from gathering firewood from around the park.
 Locally approved firewood is sold in Pavia and at the park for you to purchase.
-In peak season, you are allowed to stay a limit of 14 consecutive days at a time, while in the off-season, you may stay up to 21 consecutive days at a time.
+In peak season, you are allowed to stay a limit of 14 consecutive days at a time, while in the off-season, you may stay up to 21 straight days at a time.
 You may reserve a campsite up to 11 months in advance.